WORKSHOPS

 (Click each item for workshop details)

-Grade 10+
+Grades 10+

 Secret artwork created by Jewish artists during the Holocaust was a powerful form of defiance and resistance against dehumanization and erasure of individuality.
 In this workshop, participants explore and interpret this body of work to gain insight on struggle of Jewish artists to preserve their dignity, identity and culture through artistic expression.

-Grade 8+
+Grades 8+

 In his short film Martha, local filmmaker Daniel Schubert offers a deeply personal and moving account of his grandmother, Martha Katz, a Holocaust survivor.
 It blends light-hearted moments with harrowing memories from Auschwitz, highlighting both her enduring trauma and her remarkable strength.
 Participants in this workshop view the film and explore its major themes of Holocaust history, intergenerational memory and Jewish life.